 For specific information about what's going on in your foreclosure, contact the attorney or trustee handling the foreclosure.
 You can also call your loan servicer for information.

-However, if you have a Fannie Mae or Freddie Mac loan and your mortgage servicer learns that you've applied to your state's Homeowner Assistance Fund program, the servicer must suspend any foreclosure activity for up to 60 days.
-To find out if Fannie Mae or Freddie Mac owns your mortgage loan, use Fannie's mortgage loan lookup tool and Freddie Mac's loan lookup tool.
-You can also contact your servicer to ask if Fannie Mae or Freddie Mac owns your loan, or call 800-232-6643 (Fannie Mae) or 800-373-3343 (Freddie Mac).
+If you have a Fannie Mae or Freddie Mac loan and your mortgage servicer learns that you've applied to your state's Homeowner Assistance Fund program, the servicer must suspend any foreclosure activity for up to 60 days.

 On March 11, 2021, President Joe Biden signed the American Rescue Plan Act of 2021 into law.
 This Act created a Homeowners Assistance Fund, a mortgage-relief program, to provide $10 billion to the states to help struggling homeowners.
 The states, plus the District of Columbia, set up various programs with their allocated funding to distribute the money and assist financially-distressed homeowners.